Ardeshir-Shon/SignalExplainer/IMES-Progress.md

 ## Next Stage
 ### paper: SMART SORTER - Deep RL
-@Ardeshir and @Todd find a way to import CAD files to Unity3D.
+@Ardeshir and @Todd are writing the formulation of the problem.

 ### paper: Transfer Learning for Condition Monitoring of Rotating Machinery
 @Seyi implements FFT and other transform techniques to extract useful info out of the signals.